SandakovMM/hotkey_text_changer/README.md

 def my_func(string_in)
 ```

-Thats all, now you can use your function with key 'k' to change you string.
+That's all, now you can use your function with key 'k' to change you string.

 How to use script:
 	You need to make command "python hotkey_text_changer.py" from and choose some option from opened